Vigan Cathedral: Architecture and design

 The church is predominantly in Earthquake Baroque style with large buttresses on its side.
 It also has Neo-Gothic, Romanesque and Chinese inspired embellishments.
 In its interior are silver-paneled main altar, three naves, 12 minor altars and brass communion handrails.
-The sanctuary has 4 paintings of the Evangelists flanking either side of the altar while each column in the nave has a painting of each of the Twelve Apostles.
-Located south of the cathedral is the Vigan City Bell Tower, a separate 25 m bell tower with a square base and an octagonal form, with a weather vane on top in the form of a rooster, which symbolizes Saint Peter.
+Aside from the central retablo, there are two side Neo-Baroque silver-paneled retablos, with the left dedicated to Apo Nazareno and the right dedicated to Apo Birhen del Rosario.
+The sanctuary has four paintings of the Evangelists flanking either side of the altar while each column in the nave has a painting of each of the Twelve Apostles.
+Located south of the cathedral is the bell tower, a separate 25 m tower with a square base and an octagonal form, with a weather vane on top in the form of a rooster, which symbolizes Saint Peter.
 Seven bells are hung and five can be seen outside; two big bells can be found inside.
 Located beside the cathedral is the Palacio de Arzobispado de Nueva Segovia, the only remaining Spanish colonial era Archbishop's Palace in the Philippines, and which still retains its original function as the official residence of the archbishop of Nueva Segovia (though his private quarters are housed outside); the palace also houses a chapel usually open to the public, the archdiocesan archives, and an ecclesiastical museum which includes the palace's original throne room and artifacts from various churches in Ilocos Sur.
 The church also contains remains of former bishops of the Diocese of Nueva Segovia, as well as the remains of Ilocano poet Leona Florentino (she and her husband Elias de los Reyes' grave marker can be seen on a column near the side door facing Plaza Burgos).